paulskirk53/Observatory-wiki/Astronomy Software/Dome Driver.md

 this document is current and replaces the version on google docs

 I wrote the Dome Driver with some initial help from Tom How (who created the driver videos on the ASCOM website).
 He's a friend of Greg Parker and that's how I got in touch.
 ASCOM drivers are essentially an abstraction layer, which facilitates a standard set of commands and processes which all clients can use.
 The driver is on github [here](https://github.com/paulskirk53/Dome).
 It's built using the ASCOM Developer driver templates.
 It has no user interface, excepting when at startup, if he user chooses 'properties', a Setup() dialog is shown.
-It's essential to access the dialog when connecting the Dome as it use
+It's essential to access the dialog when connecting the Dome as it uses two USB ports, one for ASCOM comms and another for data comms with the [[monitor Program]]

 The driver is a DLL which targets a particular version of the dot net framework and it has to be registered in the MS Windows registry.
 Visual Studio takes care of this when the code is compiled.